The-Coder-Kishor/captcha_task/README.md

 In the CTF, participants were asked to find the same and submit the flag as 0x1337{TRYHACKME}

 # Classification Model
+You can see classification and related stuff at /classifier_model

 For the image classification model, i decided to go with a Resnet-50 model pretrained on ImageNet.
 I chose Resnet, because as part of my limited experience with vision based models Resnet had given me good results - I used Resnet for my megathon task, some project with model quanitzation that I did for SPCRC and Qualcomm over last winter etc. I took resnet-50 over resnet18 because i wanted the more layers and the accuracy.